Chirag-Hegde/PersonalDoctor_Ai-LLM-based-Healthcare/README.md

 Model was trained with `sklearn`'s ensemble random forest algorithm leveraging mutiple decision tree algorithms.
 This model predicts potential diseases based on the symptoms input.<br>

-## Model Deployment
-A `Gradio App` was coded to deploy the LLM model in HuggingFace.
-This live huggingfaces API is later integrated in the Back-End.
-The Gradio implementation can be found in `deployment_hf` folder and online [here](https://huggingface.co/spaces/tanvir-ishraq/healifyLLM-classifier)

-## Live Website Deployment
-Deployed a Flask App, built to provide user interface to users.
-Check the `flask-deployment` github branch.
-The website is live [here](https://healifyai-llm.onrender.com)

 <img src = "github_img/healify_LLM_preview.jpg" width="1130" >
 <img src = "github_img/server_delpoy.png" width="1130" >